GpSoftWorks/WordLiveClock/README.md

 - **.NET 8 SDK** or later installed.
 - Visual Studio 2022 or later with the **.NET MAUI** workload installed.
-- Android, iOS, macOS, or Windows device for testing.

 ### Steps